 \section{Method}

-Whilst F0083 is the primary target, we do also consider other nearby galaxies.
+Whilst F0083 is the primary target, we also considered other nearby galaxies.
 The data and methods detailed here apply to all such galaxies throughout this study.

-\subsection{Available Data}
+\subsection{Available data}

 The data used in this study comprise all publicly available imaging using NIRCam and NIRISS on JWST, as well as WFC3/UVIS, WFC3/IR, and ACS/WFC on HST.
-The main contributions to the JWST imaging are GLASS-JWST ERS \citep{treu_glass-jwst_2022,paris_glass-jwst_2023, merlin_astrodeep-jwst_2024}, UNCOVER \citep{bezanson_jwst_2022,weaver_uncover_2024}, and MegaScience \citep{suess_medium_2024}, with a full list of all contributing programmes in Appendix~\ref{app:programmes}.
-We use here the drizzled mosaics made public through the most recent MegaScience data release \citep{suess_medium_2024}\footnote{These data releases are presently available at \url{https://jwst-uncover.github.io/DR3.html}}, which combine all of these existing observations.
+The main contributions to the JWST imaging were GLASS-JWST ERS \citep{treu_glass-jwst_2022,paris_glass-jwst_2023, merlin_astrodeep-jwst_2024}, UNCOVER \citep{bezanson_jwst_2024,weaver_uncover_2024}, and MegaScience \citep{suess_medium_2024}, with a full list of all contributing programmes in Appendix~\ref{app:programmes}.
+We used here the drizzled mosaics made public through the most recent MegaScience data release \citep{suess_medium_2024},\footnote{These data releases are presently available at \url{https://jwst-uncover.github.io/DR3.html}} which combined all of these existing observations.
 The mosaics were reduced using the ``jwst\_0995.pmap'' calibration reference file, and aligned and co-added using the Grism Redshift \& Line pipeline \citep[\textsc{grizli},][]{brammer_grizli_2019}.
-All mosaics are normalised to have flux intensity units of 10\,\njypix, corresponding to an AB magnitude zeropoint of 28.9, and are sampled onto a grid with a scale of 0.04$\,\arcsec$ per pixel.
-At the redshift of the A2744 cluster ($z=0.3064$), this corresponds to a physical scale of 4.52\,\kpc\ per pixel.
+All mosaics are normalised to have flux intensity units of 10\,\njypix, corresponding to an AB magnitude zeropoint of 28.9, and are sampled onto a grid with a scale of 0\farcs 04 per pixel.
+At the redshift of the A2744 cluster ($z=0.3064$), this corresponds to a physical scale of 180\,\pc\ per pixel.

-\subsection{PSF Matching}
+\subsection{PSF matching}

-For accurate spatially-resolved photometry, it is necessary to ensure that all measurements are made on images with a similar point-spread function (PSF).
+For accurate spatially resolved photometry, it is necessary to ensure that all measurements are made on images with a similar point-spread function (PSF).
 Given the large variation in the size and shape of the PSF, from the UVIS filters on HST/WFC3 to the long-wavelength (LW) filters on JWST/NIRCam, this requires deriving convolution kernels to match a target PSF.
-For simplicity, we follow the lead of \cite{suess_medium_2024}, and match to the NIRCam F444W filter.
+For simplicity, we followed the lead of \cite{suess_medium_2024}, and matched to the NIRCam F444W filter.
 The MegaScience public data release includes empirical PSFs and convolution kernels for 27 of the 33 filters with coverage in the regions of interest.
-We therefore use these PSFs and kernels where available, and derive our own PSFs for the remaining filters, with the procedure detailed in Appendix~\ref{app:psf_matching}.
+We therefore used these PSFs and kernels where available, and derived our own PSFs for the remaining filters, with the procedure detailed in Appendix~\ref{app:psf_matching}.